Palermo: Geography

-Palermo lies in a basin, formed by the Papireto, Kemonia and Oreto rivers.
+Palermo lies in a basin formed by the Papireto, Kemonia and Oreto rivers.
 The basin was named the Conca d'Oro (the Golden Basin) by the Arabs in the 9th century.
-The city is surrounded by a mountain range which is named after the city itself.
+The city is surrounded by a mountain range named after the city.
 These mountains face the Tyrrhenian Sea.
-Palermo is home to a natural port and offers excellent views to the sea, especially from Monte Pellegrino.
+Palermo is home to a natural port and offers views of the sea, especially from Monte Pellegrino.

 Climate

 Palermo experiences a hot-summer subtropical Mediterranean climate (Köppen climate classification: Csa) with moderate seasonality.
 Summers are very long, hot and dry due to the domination of subtropical high pressure system, while winters are mild and changeable, with rainy weather due to the polar front.
 Temperatures in autumn and spring are typically warm.
-Palermo is one of the warmest cities in Europe (mainly due to its warm nights), with an average annual air temperature of 18 °C; it is one of the warmest cities in Italy.
-It receives approximately 2,530 hours of sunshine per year.
-Snow is a rare occurrence having snowed about a dozen times since 1945.
-Since the 1940s to nowadays there have been at least five times when considerable snowfall has occurred.
-In 1949 and in 1956, when the minimum temperature went down to 0 °C, the city was blanketed by some centimetres of snow.
-Snowfalls also occurred in 1981, 1986, 1999 and 2014.
+Palermo is one of the warmest cities in Europe (mainly due to its warm nights), with an average annual air temperature of 18 °C; it is one of Italy's warmest cities.
+It receives about 2,530 hours of sunshine per year.
+Snow is rare, having occurred about a dozen times since 1945.
+Since the 1940s, considerable snowfall has occurred at least five times.
+In 1949 and in 1956, when the minimum temperature went down to 0 °C, the city was blanketed by centimetres of snow.
+Snowfall also occurred in 1981, 1986, 1999 and 2014.
+The lowest temperature ever recorded in Palermo was -2.5 °C in February 1967.
 The average annual temperature of the sea is above 19 °C; from 14 °C in February to 26 °C in August.
-In the period from November to May, the average sea temperature exceeds 18 °C and in the period from June to October, the average sea temperature exceeds 21 °C.
+From November to May, the average sea temperature exceeds 18 °C and from June to October, the average sea temperature exceeds 21 °C.

 Topography

 Palermo is surrounded by mountains, which form a cirque around the city.
-Some districts of the city are divided by the mountains themselves.
-Historically, it was relatively difficult to reach the inner part of Sicily from the city because of the mounts.
-The tallest peak of the range is La Pizzuta, about 1333 m high.
-However, historically, the most important mount is Monte Pellegrino, which is geographically separated from the rest of the range by a plain.
-The mount lies right in front of the Tyrrhenian Sea.
-Monte Pellegrino's cliff was described in the 19th century by Johann Wolfgang von Goethe, as "the most beautiful promontory in the world", in his essay "Italian Journey".
+Some of the city's districts are divided by the mountains.
+Historically, it was relatively difficult to reach the inner part of Sicily from the city because of the mountains.
+The range's tallest peak is La Pizzuta, about 1333 m high.
+Historically, the most important mountain is Monte Pellegrino, which is geographically separated from the rest of the range by a plain and lies right in front of the Tyrrhenian Sea.
+In his essay Italian Journey, Johann Wolfgang von Goethe called Monte Pellegrino's cliff "the most beautiful promontory in the world".